WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/xrootd.md

-If you use very simple XRootD configuration with posix backend and `acc.authdb` to specify permission for clients using X.509 VOMS proxy certificate than it should be sufficient to add following configuration files for `xrd.example.com:1094` and top level VO directory `/your/base/path/for/atlas`
+If you use very simple XRootD configuration with posix backend and `acc.authdb` to specify permission for clients using X.509 VOMS proxy certificate than it should be sufficient to add `/etc/xrootd/scitokens.cfg` configuration file for `xrd.example.com:1094` and top level VO directory `/your/base/path/for/atlas`
 ```
 # /etc/xrootd/scitokens.cfg
 [Global]